opennukit/Nukit-Laminar-Cannon/README.md

 ---
 * Using computational fluid dynamic software to create more efficient laminar nozzle geometries.
 * Vetting face-tracking software packages to ensure optimal performance for this specific task.
-* Examining the viability of semi-localized Far-UVC as a mitigation method if multiple emitters are triangulated on a subject, either on its own or augmenting ambient Far-UVC covering a larger area and low power.
+* Examining the viability of semi-localized Far-UVC as a mitigation method if multiple emitters are triangulated on a subject, either on its own or augmenting ambient Far-UVC covering a larger area at lower power.

-The responsibility to safely deploy and use Nukit Open Air Purifiers lies entirely with the end user.
+The responsibility to safely deploy and use the Nukit Laminar Cannon lies entirely with the end user.
 Machinery Enchantress LLC offers no promises or warranties of any kind and is not liable for any mishaps that occur as a result of using these files.

 **FAQ**
 ---